The Gauss Image Problem with Weak Aleksandrov Condition: Proof of the Main Result

-It is interesting to consider whether the above approach can be used to solve the Gauss Image problem with weak Aleksandrov condition when of the measures is absolutely continuous and no discrete assumptions for $\mu$, as it was done in \cite{GIP} for the classical Aleksandrov assumption.
+It would be interesting to consider whether the above approach can be used to solve the Gauss Image Problem with the weak Aleksandrov condition when $\lambda$ is an absolutely continuous measure, and no additional discrete conditions are imposed on the measure $\mu$, as was done in \cite{GIP} for the classical Aleksandrov condition.
+The natural approach would be to discretize $\mu$ and to try to invoke Proposition \ref{weak Aleks bound}.
+Yet, we notice that the bound on the inner to outer radius ratio for the solution to the discrete problem, obtained in the Proposition \ref{weak Aleks bound}, significantly depends on the structure of this discretization.

 \begin{conj} Suppose $\mu$ and $\lambda$ are Borel measures on $\sn$, where $\lambda$ is absolutely continuous.
-If $\mu$ is not concentrated on a closed hemisphere and is weak Aleksandrov related to $\lambda$, then there exists a solution to the Gauss image problem. \end{conj} \begin{rmk} The natural approach would be to discretize $\mu$ and try to invoke Lemma \ref{weak Aleks bound}.
-Yet, we notice that the radial bound in the Lemma \ref{weak Aleks bound} heavily depends on structure of this discretization. \end{rmk}
+If $\mu$ is not concentrated on a closed hemisphere and is weakly Aleksandrov related to $\lambda$, then there exists a convex body $K$ containing the origin in its interior, such that $\mu=\lambda(K,\cdot)$. \end{conj}

 \frenchspacing